Skip to main content

 Multiple connection profiles per user

 Connection profiles contain unique private keys and client certificates.
-OpenVPN Access Server 2.9 and newer supports multiple connection profiles for your users, managed from the User Profiles page in the Admin Web UI
+Access Server 2.9 and newer supports multiple connection profiles for your users, managed from the User Profiles page in the Admin Web UI.

-On OpenVPN Access Server, your users can obtain three different types of connection profiles: server-locked, user-locked, or auto-login.
-They may or may not see these options depending on how you configure OpenVPN Access Server.
+On Access Server, your users can obtain three different types of connection profiles: server-locked, user-locked, or auto-login.
+Depending on how you configure Access Server, they may or may not see these options.

-A standard user can get a server-locked connection profile, which is the same for all users on the server.
-A user may also get a user-locked connection profile, which contains certificates valid for that particular user.
+A standard user can get a server-locked connection profile, the same for all users on the server.
+A user may also get a user-locked connection profile containing certificates valid for that particular user.
 Or, a user may obtain an auto-login connection profile that contains separate certificates for that specific user.

-The behavior change of certificates based on the OpenVPN Access Server version
+The behavior change of certificates based on the Access Server version

 In Access Server 2.8 and older, each user had just two possible pairs of private keys and client certificates: one pair for a user-locked connection profile and another pair for an optional auto-login connection profile.
 The server-locked profile was a type of pseudo-profile that would work only in OpenVPN Connect and used the Access Server’s web API to temporarily obtain and use a particular user’s user-locked connection profile and establish the VPN tunnel.

-In Access Server 2.9 and newer each user can have multiple connection profiles, and each of those will have a unique private key and client certificate pair.
-The server-locked profile has been updated to work directly with any OpenVPN client and doesn’t require the Access Server API and OpenVPN Connect client specifically to work.
+In Access Server 2.9 and newer, users can have multiple connection profiles, each with a unique private key and client certificate pair.
+The server-locked profile has been updated to work directly with any OpenVPN client and doesn’t require the Access Server API and OpenVPN Connect specifically to work.

 New functionality for OpenVPN connection profiles: device ID and compat certificates

 OpenVPN Connect 3.3 and newer sends a device ID to Access Server.
-This allows Access Server to identify this device uniquely in the overview of connection profiles, if the client app provided the device ID during the import process.
+If the client app provides the device ID during the import process, this allows Access Server to identify this device uniquely in the overview of connection profiles.

 Device ID for latest OpenVPN Connect and older server-locked profiles